 There’s so many great things to see at Sibley State Park so let us show you!
 Click Here for a Video

 Summer visitors enjoy swimming, boating and fishing on Lake Andrew.
-A canoe route invites adventurers to portage and canoe on Henschien Lake and Swan Lake.
-The park offers campgrounds, a modern group center, horseback camps, picnic area and interpretive programs year-around.
+A canoe route invites adventurers to portage and canoe on Swan Lake, Henschien Lake, Lake Andrew, Middle Lake and beyond!
+The park offers campgrounds, a modern group center, primitive group tent camping areas, horseback campsites, picnic area and interpretive programs year-around.

 Birding: Sibley State Park is probably the best place in the county to look for Passerines, especially Warblers.
 Sibley was formerly a prairie ecosystem and several prairie remnants are kept intact by the park staff.
 Birding is as varied here as the habitat with more than 206 different species of birds having been seen.
 You can find everything from Wild Turkeys, Ruffed Grouse, Eastern Bluebirds and Field Sparrows to all the expected Woodpeckers.
 This is also a good location for Cuckoos, Thrushes, Tanagers and Barred Owls.